denverquentin/salesforce-code/devops-documentation/Salesforce-Git-Branching-Model.md

 In the example below, the create a branch step is a `feature` branch and the merge and deploy goes into our `dev` branch.
 ![pull-request.PNG](images/pull-request.PNG)

-## Git Package Build Flow
-1. At the end of the sprint, we'll check that all features that were merged into the `dev` branch have passed QA testing.
-Any feature that failed testing can be removed, commented out or fixed depending on the urgency of the feature and when the release needs to go live in production.
-2. Once the test team signs off on features in the `dev` branch, it will be merged into the `main` branch.
-3. SFDX scripts will be used to build a new "released" application or package version from the `main` branch.
-We will create a Release record in GitHub by tagging the released `main` branch so we can document links to completed stories and bug fixes.
-4. The test team will verify that the new package installs correctly for new installs and for upgrades (if building a managed package).
-This step can be automated with SFDX scripts.
-5. The `main` branch will be merged into the `dev` branch so it has the latest and greatest for the new sprint.